Mutiara Selatan

-Mutiara Selatan (also known as Mutsel or in English is Southern Pearl) is an executive and premium economy class passenger train service operated by Kereta Api Indonesia, that serving the Surabaya Gubeng–Bandung route via the southern route of Java.
-Launched on 17 August 1972, on Indonesian Independence Day, it is the 2nd oldest passenger train service in Indonesia after the Bima, which still operates under the same name since 1 June 1967.
+Mutiara Selatan (also known as Mutsel or in English is Southern Pearl or Pearl of the South) is an executive and premium economy class passenger train service operated by Kereta Api Indonesia, that serves the Surabaya Gubeng–Bandung route via the southern route of Java.
+Launched on Indonesian Independence Day 1972 (17th August 1972), it is the 2nd oldest passenger train service in Indonesia after Bima, which still operates under the same name since 1 June 1967.

-Mutiara Selatan train it self will support for the Turangga that night schedule from Bandung to Surabaya Gubeng.

 History

 Mutiara Selatan (1972–2018)

-Mutiara Selatan first operated on 17 August 1972, serving the Bandung–Surabaya route, offering 2 service classes: executive and business.
-In October 1999, the train served only business class.
+Mutiara Selatan was first operated on 17 August 1972, serving the Bandung–Surabaya Gubeng route, it offered 2 service classes: executive and business.
+On October 1999, the train served business class only.
 From 2014 to 2016, the Mutiara Selatan business class trains were used to operate the Sarangan Express train.

 On 28 September 2016, following the birthday of PT KAI, KAI changed its service from business class to economy plus.
-The economy plus trains used at the time were made by the PT INKA in 2016 before the change to the original class—there were issues with passenger comfort, namely the narrow distance between seats. and the route was extended to Malang starting 3 October 2016.
+The economy plus trains used at the time were made by the PT INKA in 2016 before the change to the original class—there were issues with passenger comfort, namely the narrow distance between seats.
+The route of this train was extended to Malang starting 3 October 2016.

-Mutiara Selatan train return to executive class service since 13 March 2017, then operating using a series of stainless steel trains made by INKA since 1 April 2019 with executive and premium economy class services.
+Mutiara Selatan returned to serve executive class service on 13 March 2017, then operated a series of stainless steel trains made by INKA since 1 April 2019 with executive and premium economy class services.

 Mutiara Selatan (2019–present)

-With the release of the latest new train travel chart 2019 by the Directorate General of Railways and KAI as of 1 December 2019, Mutiara Selatan route was extended to Gambir with the Argo Wilis, Malabar, and Turangga train, also with a travel time of around 20 hours and 20 minutes from the origin of the route.
-However, Mutiara Selatan returned to the origin route from Bandung as before on 1 September 2020 because the passenger occupancy rate on the Bandung–Jakarta and Surabaya–Malang routes decreased due to the COVID-19 pandemic.
+With the release of the latest new train travel chart 2019 by the Directorate General of Railways and KAI as of 1 December 2019, Mutiara Selatan route was extended to Gambir station alongside the Argo Wilis, Malabar, and Turangga trains, with an extended travel time of around 20 hours and 20 minutes from the origin of the route.
+This change didn't last long, as Mutiara Selatan returned to serve its original route from Surabaya Gubeng to Bandung like before, on the first of September 2020 because the passenger occupancy rate on the Bandung–Jakarta and Surabaya–Malang routes decreased due to the COVID-19 pandemic.

-On 1 February 2025, following of the latest new train travel chart 2025, this train which the night schedule will exchanging trains at the Bandung Depot, with the Harina Morning train which has a connecting between Bandung and Surabaya Pasarturi via the northern route of Java.
+On 1 February 2025, following of the latest train travel chart, the Mutiara Selatan train began exchanging trainsets at the Bandung train depo with the Harina Morning train, which serves the Bandung-Surabaya Pasarturi route via the northern route of Java.